Approach

 David Rubenstein, Co-Founder of The Carlyle Group

 Rubenstein's point applies directly to the consulting decision.
 The question is not whether to invest in AI.
-The question is whether you need a $3M engagement to figure out what to build, or whether you can move faster and cheaper with a partner who already knows your world.
+The question is whether you need a $3M project to figure out what to build, or whether you can move faster and cheaper with a partner who already knows your world.

 How to Make the Decision